Jlink/Jpackage Maven Plugin

 which are both loaded via Tentackle's Service and Configuration API.

 This is a nice trick if you have to use 3rd-party dependencies that are not modularized yet and probably never will.
 Create an abstraction layer of the features you need and inject an implementation wrapper of those dependencies at runtime.
+You get a fully modular, jlink-able application and keep the freedom to use the un-modularized library of your choice — the exact opposite of the all-or-nothing migration that the JPMS is often accused of demanding.

 Adding Extra Modules¶